JonasKoenig/CodeOnMyMind/projects/machine-learning/README.md

 - __Active:__ The algorithm has access to the whole data set and _'asks'_ for the output solution of certain data points.

 These are some applications I have encountered and thought to be interesting.
 By no means is this list complete, but I hope I gave you an insight into the nebulous realm of machine learning.
 I will improve and expand upon this page as I go, so stay tuned.

+## On a personal note ...

+Machine learning is not voodoo.
+In my opinion it can be a useful tool in understanding data.
+I am just getting into this field and there are people working on machine learning, that are far smarter me.
+Nevertheless there are a lot of problems to solve.
+We are no where near a general or super artificial intelligence, that will trigger the machine uprising and the end of human kind.

+That being said, we are witnessing a process that could have serious implications for our society.
+My advice: Try to understand what computer scientists are talking about, ask critical questions and try to participate in shaping the future of this field.